-Bindi, also known as kumkum is a pivotal part of Indian women’s make-up tradition.
-Since ages, it is believed that a married woman’s look isn’t complete without adorning herself with a red bindi on her forehead.
+Bindi is an important part of Indian women’s make-up tradition.
+For ages, it has been believed that a married woman’s look isn’t complete without a red bindi on her forehead.

-In some households, women sport bindi all-day-long that sometimes leads to skin reactions in the form of itching and redness over the forehead, said Dr Nandita Barua, a Dermatologist at Paras Hospital Gurugram in an exclusive interaction with HZ.
+In some households, women sport bindi all day long which can sometimes lead to skin reactions in the form of itching and redness over the forehead, said Dr. Nandita Barua, a Dermatologist at Paras Hospital Gurugram in an exclusive interaction with Team Her Zindagi.

 Before sticky Bindi came into practice, vermillion or kumkum was used.
 Kumkum is made with turmeric and slaked lime along with colour enhancing dyes.
 It was commonly available in powder as well as liquid form.
 It is applied over the forehead by men as well as women.
-But with changing times, the traditional bindi was replaced by sticker bindi in various shapes, style, and colour.
-And, the glue used in it often doesn’t suit the skin of various women resulting in an allergy.
+With changing times, the traditional bindi was replaced by a sticker bindi in various shapes, styles, and colours.
+However, the glue used in it often doesn’t suit the skin of various women resulting in an allergy.

 The clinical term of bindi allergy is bindi dermatitis.
 It usually happens because of the chemicals used in bindi.
 One main chemical of the bindi is Para Tertiary Butyl Plenol (PTBP), which causes a reaction in sensitive skin.

-Women often ignore the basic symptoms of it and continue their application.
-But that’s not good.
+Women often ignore the basic symptoms and continue their application.
 One should consult a doctor immediately if they undergo any of the below-mentioned symptoms.

 - Black or white discoluoration